simple-registry/simple-registry/doc/explanation/storage-backends.md

 lease alive, and a lapsed lease is taken over by the next claimant.
 Enqueue, complete, and fail are ordered idempotent writes with no transaction; a startup probe verifies the backend's create-if-absent is honest before `[global.job_queue]` is served.
-Blob upload sessions persist as per-file artifacts under `v2/repositories/<namespace>/_uploads/<uuid>/`; `complete` moves the staged blob to its content-addressed key as an idempotent effect, and a crash mid-promotion leaves a re-drivable state that the caller's retry or scrub reconciles.
+A blob upload session persists as its assembled `data` object plus one `session.json` record (last activity, committed offset, hasher checkpoint) under `v2/repositories/<namespace>/_uploads/<uuid>/`;

-The engine keeps three reserved prefixes in the metadata store's backend: `.tx-log/` holds the transaction journal, `.tx-bodies/` holds staged object bodies, and `.tx-locks/` holds lock objects.
-The blob store's backend carries none of them.
-Recovery runs automatically and needs no operator configuration.
-Every server and worker replica runs a recovery loop that completes or rolls back any transaction interrupted by a crash, sweeping every 30 seconds.
-A body janitor reaps orphaned staged bodies under `.tx-bodies/` once they exceed a TTL, and a lock janitor reclaims cold lock objects under `.tx-locks/` once they exceed their TTL plus a grace period (a lock object whose body no longer parses states no TTL, so it is aged by its object mtime against the longest permitted TTL instead, which is what keeps a corrupt one from blocking its key for good).
-Both janitors run as part of every `angos scrub`, not as background loops in the serving processes, so schedule scrub periodically or staging and lock garbage is never reclaimed.
+`complete` moves the staged blob to its content-addressed key as an idempotent effect, and a crash mid-promotion leaves a re-drivable state that the caller's retry or scrub reconciles.
+Sessions begun by an earlier version keep their `startedat` marker and `hashstates/` checkpoints readable until they complete or age out.

-A committed transaction whose remaining mutation cannot be reconciled is normally transient and clears on a later sweep.
-If one stays unreconcilable past a one-hour grace (an intent whose mutation cannot converge because its target diverged permanently), the recovery loop abandons it: it reaps the intent with an escalated warning rather than replaying it every sweep forever.
-The derived blob-index state is reconciled by `angos scrub`, so abandonment loses nothing a stuck replay would have recovered.
+Earlier versions kept three reserved prefixes in the metadata store's backend for their transaction engine: `.tx-log/` (the transaction journal), `.tx-bodies/` (staged object bodies), and `.tx-locks/` (lock objects).
+Nothing writes them any more, and their crash-recovery loop is gone with the engine: a store carrying a previous binary's mid-crash transaction is not replayed. `angos scrub` reclaims the leftover keys as garbage once they are older than the reclamation grace period, and any torn legacy write surfaces as a scrub-repairable inconsistency that the validators repair from content.